 - Upgrading parts of a well-used route for less able users

-- Learning archaeological skills to find unknown or little known historic features
+- Learnt archaeological skills to find unknown or little known historic features

-- Exploring up to 12 areas of open access land and revealing the links between the valley settlements and the hills, commons and ancient routes
+- Explored up to 12 areas of open access land and revealing the links between the valley settlements and the hills, commons and ancient routes

-- Sharing discoveries through creative artistic activities of all kinds, bringing together people from all backgrounds and interests in local communities
+- Shared discoveries through activities, bringing together people from all backgrounds and interests in local communities

 Follow the links below for:

 Project Resources – to help you carry out your own research

 - A Guide to Using Google Earth to view LiDAR

 - A Guide to marking sites using the Open Hills LiDAR viewer

 - Site Record Form